Ervin Hatibi

-Ervin Hatibi, Albanian poet, essayist and painter.
-Hatibi was born in Tirana, Albania, on May 31, 1974.
+Ervin Hatibi (born May 31, 1974, Tirana, Albania) is an Albanian poet, essayist and painter.
 At the age of 14, Hatibi published his first poems in the literary pages of the main newspapers of the epoch.
 His first poetry collection Përditë Shoh Qiellin, Naim Frashëri, Tirana prefaced by Ismail Kadare, was published in 1989 when he was only 15 and was widely acclaimed by the critics of the communist regime.
 At that time, following the sudden fame of the young author and his grooming as future national poet of the communist state, the National Film Studios of Albania "Shqiperia e Re", produced a documentary film on his works, entitled "The 15 Year Old Poet".

 Early career

 His first painting exhibition was held in spring 1991 at the National Gallery of Fine Arts.
 In 1992, while finishing up his studies at the School of Foreign Languages "Asim Vokshi" in Tirana, Ervin Hatibi co-founded the literary avant-garde magazine "e per-7-shme".
 In the ensuing years, he wrote extensively on matters of social and literary import, and also actively took part in youth movements, which preceded the democratic changes in his country.
 He wrote memorable lyrics for well-known pop singers and bands in Tirana, and had his own share of rock scene with his band, as a front man.